precice/community-training/fsi-workflow/03_fluidMesh/tasks.md

 - `inlet`: where we define the fluid velocity of the incoming flow
 - `outlet`: where we define the properties of the outgoing flow to be at constant pressure
-- `slip`: all other faces can be considered as *frictionless walls*
+- `slip`: far away faces can be considered as *frictionless walls*
+- `symmetryPlane`: the face containing the root of the wing is considered a symmetry plane

 ## Generating the background mesh